 Sixty, A Diary of My Sixty-First Year by Ian Brown (Memoir)

-Just read a review of this book and it sounds like a perfect memoir for boomers, especially since I’ll be 60 in a few years.
-This is written from a male’s perspective so will be curious to see how it is different or similar than my own thoughts as I approach my next decade.
+Just read a review of this book and it sounds like a perfect memoir for boomers, especially since I just turned 60.
+This is written from a male’s perspective so will be curious to see how it is different or similar than my own thoughts as I manage my next decade.

 I’ve read several of Lauren Weisberger’s novels, including my all-time best Devil Wears Prada (think I watched that movie about 10 times and likely will watch it another 10 times).
-Lauren spoke about her new book The Singles Game at our local JCC.
-It’s about a tennis player and sounded like a fun novel.
+The Singles Game is about a tennis player and sounded like a fun novel.
 I bought a hard cover copy for my daughter A, who is a quick reader.
 Will have to borrow sometime.

 Going Gypsy by David and Veronica James (Memoir)